cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 PubSub Conference:
 : A SIP conference used to realize data distribution using the Publish/Subscribe traffic pattern, following the procedures in this document.

+PubSub Conference Participant/PubSub Participant:
+: An endpoint that has joined (or is about to join) a PubSub Conference.
+Within the PubSub Conference, the PubSub Participant will take the role as a Publisher, Subscriber or both.

 NOTE: There are more and more use-cases where both AudioVisual data and non-AudioVisual data is exchanged within the same conference.
 The description of a mixed AudioVisual/PubSub conference is outside the scope of this document.